SEN PROVISION AT RUTLAND AND DISTRICT SCHOOLS’ FEDERATION

 - Termly monitoring of the progress made by students on the SEN register by relevant staff;

-- Implementation of study support for students and children who would benefit from targeted intervention with a slightly reduced timetable;
+- Implementation of study support for students who would benefit from targeted intervention with a slightly reduced timetable;

-- Students and children with statements have key workers responsible for all aspects of their provision;
+- Students with statements have key workers responsible for all aspects of their provision;

 - Careful deployment of staff to maximise progress.